Brick Court Chambers

 • Commercial M

 Sophie accepts instructions across all areas of commercial law.
+She has a broad practice ranging from civil fraud to insurance, including jurisdiction challenges and injunctions.
 Her recent experience includes:

-• Acting for GLAS, the Trustee under €250m of Bonds issued by European Topsoho S.a.r.l, in a bond dispute, including in its successful application for a freezing order (led by Sue Prevezer QC and Ben Woolgar).
+• Acted for GLAS, the Trustee under €250m of Bonds issued by European Topsoho S.a.r.l, in a bond dispute, including in its successful application for a freezing order (with Sue Prevezer KC and Ben Woolgar).

-• Azima v Ras Al Khaimah Investment Authority – a dispute concerning allegations that RAKIA was responsible for hacking large quantities of Mr Azima’s data (led by Tim Lord QC and Thomas Plewman QC, with Hugo Leith)
+• Azima v Ras Al Khaimah Investment Authority – acted for the Claimant, Mr Azima, in a long-running dispute concerning allegations that RAKIA was responsible for hacking large quantities of Mr Azima’s data (with Tim Lord KC, Thomas Plewman KC, Hugo Leith and Frederick Wilmot-Smith)

 • Competition M

-Sophie accepts instructions in all types of competition law actions and investigations.
+Sophie accepts instructions in all types of competition law actions.
 Her recent experience includes:

-• Acted pro bono for Privacy International in its successful application to intervene, and in its subsequent written intervention, in Meta Platforms, Inc. v Competition and Markets Authority (led by Sarah Love)
+• Acted pro bono for Privacy International in its successful application to intervene, and in its subsequent written intervention, in Meta Platforms, Inc. v Competition and Markets Authority (with Sarah Love).

 • Public Law M